Skip to main content

 About

-Pattern is a single player simulation game.
+Pattern is a single player open world simulation game.
 It was developed by Galen Drew and was released on April 7, 2020.
-It received mostly positive reviews from players.
+It received mostly positive reviews from both critics and players.

 Skip User Reviews

-• The game offers a beautiful and immersive experience with rich, vibrant colors and stunning environments that evoke a surreal dreamscape.
+• Beautiful, immersive, and procedurally generated worlds with rich, vibrant colors and dynamic day/night cycles that create a surreal dreamscape.

 • music